 A 25-minute ferry ride from nearby Fremantle will get you to Rottnest Island for the day, with its clear blue water and friendly quokkas – the world’s smiliest marsupials!

-Your budget for living expense will depend on the type of lifestyle and accommodation you choose.
-To cover weekly expense, a single student needs a minimum of a $21,041 each year to cover living costs.
+Your budget for living expenses will depend on the type of lifestyle and accommodation you choose.
+To cover weekly expenses, a single student needs a minimum of $24,505 each year to cover living costs.